fene20/memory-game/README.md

 - The run game button is below the boxes so that a players finger (on the button) will not obscure the game.
 - The scores are above the boxes and will not be obscured by fingers pressing the button or the boxes.
 - The game was trialled with a game sequence with two seconds between each red box output.
 This was too slow and was speeded up to 1 second between each box.
 - Each box that turns red in the game sequence stays on while the next box is changed to red.
-So at the end of the sequence all boxes that were in the sequence stay red.
-This gives the player (a child) a better chance or remembering the sequence than if the boxes were flashed to the screen.
+So at the end of the sequence all boxes that were in the sequence are red.
+This gives the player (a child) a better chance or remembering the sequence than if the boxes were flashed to the screen one at a time.

 The game must not appear too educational for the player.
-- The boxes were not given letters, numbers or images with cats and dogs etc which may make the game look to much like something from school.
+- The boxes were not given letters, numbers or images with cats and dogs etc. which may make the game look to much like something from school.

 The player must understand how to play the game.
 - A set of instructions has been included to explain how the game works.
-- The border of the run game button changes colour to match the colour being output and being input.
+- The border of the run game button changes colour to match the colour being output and the colour being input.
 This gives the player feedback on where they are in the game sequence.

 Initial Game [Wireframe](assets/wireframes/memory_game.pdf).
 - The initial wireframe had the start button at the top.
 This may have looked nice on the wireframe but would not have been a good UX above the boxes where player fingers would have obscured the nine boxes.
 - The initial wireframe had the instructions above the game box area.
-The instructions may work there (with level/scores, box area and button next) but once read repeat players would not read the instructions again so a better UX was to place them near the end of the page.
+The instructions may work there (with level/scores, box area and button next) but once read then repeat players would not read the instructions again so a better UX was to place them near the end of the page.
  - The initial wireframe had a 2 X 4 box layout.
 This does not look well on an iPad or mobile.
 This layout was changed to a 3 x 3 box layout for a better UX.
 - The initial scores section was below the boxes but this would not have been good UX as the players fingers would have obscured the scores.
 It's a better UX with the scores above the boxes.

-[IPad](assets/validation/iPad_Google_inspect.jpg) implementation as seeen on Google Inspect
+[IPad](assets/validation/iPad_Google_inspect.jpg) implementation as seen on Google Inspect.
+[IPhone5/SE](assets/validation/iPhone5SE_Google_inspect.jpg) implementation as seen on Google Inspect.

 ## Testing
 The responsivity of the page was verified on all devices on Google inspect.